dj0nny/vue-typescript-realworld-app/README.md

 # OR
 yarn serve
 ```
-for running the deployment server.
+for running the Vue.js server.
 It will be up and running at this address: http://localhost:8080.

 ## Deployment